rkorytkowski/iDaaS-Connect-HL7-1/README.md

 components will fail to start. iDaaS Connect HL7 uses 9980.
 You can change this, but you will have to ensure other applications are not using the port you specify.

-## Running
-In order to run multiple iDaaS integration applications we had to ensure the internal http ports that the application uses.
-In order to do this we set the server.port property.
-We have tried to keep these internally separate. iDaaS Connect HL7 uses 9980.
-You can change this, but you will have to ensure other applications are not using the port you specify.

 ```properties
 server.port=9980
 ```
 Once built you can run the solution by executing `./platform-scripts/start-solution.sh`.
 The script will startup Kafka and iDAAS server.